Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/PROTOCOL.md

 #### `POST` `/printers/:printer_id/drawer`

-Send impulse from fiscal device to open connected drawer.
+Send impulse from fiscal device to open the connected drawer.
+Use to manually open the drawer only as most fiscal devices automatically open the drawer already after a receipt is successfully printed.

 ```shell
 C:> curl -X POST http://localhost:8192/printers/DT518315/drawer ^